vamseeachanta/pyproject-starter/scripts/README.md

 # PyPI Deployment Scripts - Quick Reference

-This directory contains scripts for deploying the py-package-template to PyPI.
+This directory contains scripts for deploying the pyproject-starter to PyPI.

 ## Available Scripts